booty/railsdev-sublime-snippets/README.md

 # railsdev-sublime-snippets
-At last count, I had over 500 ruby/rails/rspec snippets installed - each with different naming conventions (depending on who created them).
-I wanted a core collection of my most used snippets, hence, this collection.
+At last count, I had over 500 ruby/rails/rspec snippets installed - each with different naming conventions (depending on their creator).
+I wanted a core collection of useful snippets (with a somewhat-standard naming convention), hence I started from scratch and wrote the snippets in this collection.

 ## Package Installation